sungch/wic/README.md

 // TODO detect current time zone, adjust with incoming UTC data, and then trim the dates. private void normalizeVoucherEffectiveDates(Voucher voucher) {

-@PostMapping("/customerOrder")
-ResponseEntity<PackagingOrderedProductRepresentation> createCustomerOrder
-// TODO response with incoming data when there is an ERROR

 ------
 DEBUG: